ErickOmondi97/portfolio-website/README.md

 ## Credits

 This project was created by Erick Omondi, using HTML, CSS, and JavaScript.

-## License

-This project is available under the [MIT license](LICENSE).